-As a district with a high English Language Learner (ELL) population, Pomona Unified School District in southern California was in search of a way to make math accessible to students of all language needs and backgrounds.
+As a district with a high English learners (EL) population, Pomona Unified School District in southern California was in search of a way to make math accessible to students of all language needs and backgrounds.
 With a shift in more rigorous standards, Pomona educators knew they had to reach students as early as possible, starting with their youngest learners.

 “Teaching four-year-olds that are just entering the school system is a challenge in itself,” says Christine Seitsinger, Child Development Program Administrator at Pomona Unified School District.
 “Add a language barrier to that, and the goal to help these students grow in the one to two years that we have them becomes even more challenging.”Keep Reading...

 Along with removing language barriers, Pomona USD also wanted to enable outside the box thinking for younger students to help build a solid foundation in learning.
 Seitsinger and her colleagues decided on ST Math®, a visual learning program that introduces core math concepts.